Upgrade to v2

 Endpoint and deployment (endpoint and web service in v1)

 With SDK/CLI v1, you can deploy models on ACI or AKS as web services.
-Your existing v1 model deployments and web services will continue to function as they are, but Using SDK/CLI v1 to deploy models on ACI or AKS as web services is now considered as legacy.
+Your existing v1 model deployments and web services continue to function as they are, but Using SDK/CLI v1 to deploy models on ACI or AKS as web services is now considered as legacy.
 For new model deployments, we recommend upgrading to v2.
 In v2, we offer managed endpoints or Kubernetes endpoints.
 The following table guides our recommendation:

 Endpoint type in v2 Upgrade from Notes